AleAnsani/plssempower/README.md

 - Compute the required sample size for a given effect size (_a priori_)
 - Compute the Minimum Detectable Effect Size (MDES) for a given sample (_sensitivity_)

-Visualise your results with clear, (slightly) customizable graphs All in one function.
+- Visualise your results with clear, (slightly) customisable graphs.

+All in one function.
 No more guessing.
 No more excuses.

 ## ⚙️ Install from GitHub